 Jerry worked for several boat companies over the years as a design engineer.
 He knew every aspect of boats and the boat business.
 He could do everything from designing, building, sales, and fixing boats.

 On Feb.
 28, 1997, Jerry married Pattie Rockwell.
-Jerry and Pattie brought together six children: Geraldine Rodebush Brown of Port Charlotte, Fla., Kristine (Bill) McIntyre of Port Saint Lucie, Fla., Charlie (Jessica) Rodebush of Port Charlotte, Fla., and Suzie (Ron) Smith of Rockwall, Texas, Shelly (Mike) Poynor of Beulah, Mich, and Buffy Berry of Brick, N.J.
-Jerry has 12 grandchildren and one great-grandson.
-Jerry is also survived by his brother Denny (Peggy) Rodebush of Tampa, Fla. and brother Bill (Heidi) Rodebush of Pensacola, Fla.
+Jerry and Pattie brought together six children: Geraldine Rodebush Brown of Port Charlotte, Fla., Kristine (Bill) McIntyre of Port Saint Lucie, Fla., Charlie (Jessica) Rodebush of Port Charlotte, Fla., and Suzie (Ron) Smith of Rockwall, Texas, Shelly (Mike) Poynor of Beulah, Mich., and Buffy Berry of Brick, NJ.
+Jerry has twelve grandchildren and one great-grandson.
+Jerry is also survived by his brother Denny (Peggy) Rodebush of Tampa, FL and brother Bill (Heidi) Rodebush of Pensacola, Fla.
 There are numerous nieces and nephews.

-Those who were lucky enough to meet Jerry understand what a selfless, intelligent, genuine, and positive man he was even in his last days.
+For those who were lucky enough to meet Jerry, they will understand what a selfless, intelligent, genuine, and positive man he was even in his last days.
 Although he will be missed greatly, he will never be forgotten.

 Memorial gifts may be directed to Trinity Lutheran Church of Frankfort.